Request a callback

 The Food&DrinkScan Premium programme is our bestselling test and is ideal for those who are suffering with intolerance-related symptoms and would like to optimise their diet.

 Those suffering with IBS symptoms should consider our IBS Diet Programme, an alternative to the Food&DrinkScan which tests for the same ingredients but includes post-test care tailored to IBS sufferers.
-Our Ideal Weight programme meanwhile is a better option for people specifically looking to change their weight by also addressing their food intolerances†.

 If you are experiencing symptoms of any kind, you should always consult with your GP first before following a YorkTest programme.